yegappan/grep/README.md

 searcher) with Vim and allows you to search for a pattern in one or more files and jump to them.

+In Vim version 8.0 and above, the search command is run asynchronously in the background and the results are added to a quickfix list.

+This plugin works only with Vim and not with neovim.

 To use this plugin, you will need the grep like utilities in your system.
 If a particular utility is not present, then you cannot use the corresponding features, but you can still use the rest of the features supported by the